cmaureir/progra-alma/lectures/lecture2.rst

     print 'You must pay', rate * salary, 'of taxes'

 This way is less clear,
-because is not obvious at first look that only one of the conditions will be true.
+because it is not obvious at first look that only one of the conditions will be true and all the conditions are evaluated.

 Loops
 -----